Elemental Composition Analysis, Material Identification & More

 Fourier Transform Infrared Spectroscopy (FTIR) is the process used to analyze many organic materials, including plastics and other polymers using an absorption spectrum.
 FTIR can provide qualitative test information about the molecular structure of the material and chemical bonds.

-A portable X-Ray Fluorescence Spectroscopy unit provides instant element analysis and alloy identification.
-The analysis is performed with a handheld tube-based analyzer that does not alter or damage the test material.
-This test method is used to verify elemental composition and filler material in welding applications and is also known as Positive Material Identification.
+A portable X-Ray Fluorescence Spectroscopy unit provides instant element analysis and alloy identification, and is used to provide Positive Material Identification services at LTI.
+The PMI analysis is performed with a handheld tube-based analyzer that does not alter or damage the test material.
+This test method is used to verify elemental composition of material and of filler material in welding applications and is also known as a PMI Test.

 Contact us for a price to complete your chemical analysis order.